-- Using server, database and application roles to control access to the data
+- Using server, database, and application roles to control access to data

-- Securing the physical database files using NTFS permissions
+- Securing physical database files using NTFS permissions

-- Using an unusable SA password, restricting physical access to the SQL Server
+- Using an unusable SA password for restricting physical access to SQL Server

 - Renaming the Administrator account on the SQL Server computer